STAT545-UBC-students/hw02-rachlobay/HW5-Titanic-exploration.md

 > This attribute can be accessed and manipulated virtually without restriction by users.
 There is no checking that an object actually contains the components that class methods expect.

-Notice the differences in output for typeof and class (ie. what data type each variable is given is different for typeof and class)
+Notice the differences in output for typeof and class (ie. what data type each variable is given is different for typeof and class).

 ```r